kashmir96/osoappliance/content/posts/air-conditioner-options-for-renters.md

 ---

 title: Air Conditioner Options For Renters
 description: "Summer is here, and with it comes the heat.
 For renters, air conditioning can be a tricky thing.
-Depending on the rental agreement...keep going and find out"
+Depending on the rental agreement...see more"
 keywords: air conditioner
-publishDate: 45035
+publishDate: 4/19/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/95.webp
+ image: /img/heatpump/195.webp
- alt: 'someones helpful heat pump purchase'
+ alt: 'not so trivial heat pump that more than served its purpose'

 ---